 You can camp just about anywhere on BLM land.
 The Bureau of Land Management controls 245 million acres of land and nearly all of it is free for camping.
 Most of it requires no reservations, no permission.
 Just pull up and set up.
 But like with everything else, there are some exceptions.

 Where Can You Camp on BLM Land?

-These lands carry no special designation, use, or protections.
+Open lands carry no special designation.
+These are open, public lands often usually without signage marking your entrance.
 These are the lands most boondockers refer to when describing BLM camping.
 These lands also account for up to 80% of all BLM lands.
 There are some cases where the BLM has leased some of these lands to mining companies, oil drilling companies, timber companies.
 In these cases, you will see fencing and/or roads with construction crews.

-Otherwise, you are free to set up camp on Public Lands, but only under the following circumstances…
+Otherwise, you are free to set up camp on open land, but only under the following circumstances…

 - You must drive on established roads, dirt roads, and trails.
 You are not allowed to drive your vehicle off-road.

 - Camping is permitted in areas that were previously used for camping, as evidenced by cleared land with tire tracks, campfire remains

 - You may camp in areas that are free of brush, trees, animal habitats, or archaeological remains

 - Do NOT camp within 200 feet of a body of water (river, stream, lake, pond)